your-tools/tsrc/docs/ref/formats.md

 The source and target paths for symbolic links are both relative to the top-level `<workspace>`.
 Multiple symlinks can be specified; each must specify a source and target.

+Symlink creation is supported on all operating systems, but creation of NTFS symlinks on Windows requires that the current user have appropriate security policy permission (SeCreateSymbolicLinkPrivilege).
+By default, only administrators have that privilege set, although newer versions of Windows 10 support a Developer Mode that permits unprivileged accounts to create symlinks.
+Note that Cygwin running on Windows defaults to creating links via Windows shortcuts, which do *not* require any special privileges.
+(Cygwin's symlink behavior can be user controlled with the `winsymlinks` setting in the `CYGWIN` environment variable.)

 ## groups

 The `groups` section lists the groups by name.
 Each group should have a `repos` field